janderland/fql/docs/index.md

 key-values were being filtered out of the results.

 > Filtering is performed on the client-side and may result
-> in lots of data being transferred to the host machine.
+> in lots of data being transferred to the client machine.
-> Care must be taken to avoid wasted bandwidth.

 Alternatively, FQL can throw an error when encountering non-conformant key-values.
 This helps enforce the assumption